negativenagesh/MoodLint/README.md

 ![GitHub license](https://img.shields.io/github/license/negativenagesh/MoodLint)
 </div>

-Welcome to the **MoodLint**!
-MoodLint is a Visual Studio Code extension that helps in debugging by integrating real-time emotion analysis with advanced visualization capabilities.
-Designed for developers navigating the emotional highs and lows of coding, MoodLint uses deep learning to detect your emotional state—whether you're frustrated, focused, or fatigued—and provides tailored debugging suggestions.
-Additionally, it leverages a Generative Adversarial Network (GAN) to generate artistic visualizations of your code structure, enhancing understanding with fun, animated graphs.
+MoodLint is a Visual Studio Code extension designed to enhance the debugging experience by integrating real-time emotion analysis with tailored debugging suggestions and artistic code visualizations powered by a Generative Adversarial Network (GAN).
+But why is such a tool necessary?
+Research, such as the study "Do Moods Affect Programmers’ Debug Performance?" by Khan, Brinkman, and Hierons (2011), provides compelling evidence that programmers’ emotional states significantly influence their debugging performance.
+Below, we explore this connection and explain why a mood-based debugging tool like MoodLint addresses a critical need for developers.

 ## Why MoodLint exist?